khadizajarin/fashion-site-client-side/README.md

 **Project Overview**
+Here we Have our e-commerce site SLICK .
+Explore the site here : **https://65322a56d8a3b36d3750cc16--rainbow-biscotti-9c039c.netlify.app/** the  feature you will get:
 This client-side application is part of a comprehensive e-commerce platform for fashion and apparel.
 It includes a user-friendly website with features like product management, user authentication, a shopping cart, and product details pages.
 Here are some key features and information about this project:
 - User-friendly interface with a navigation bar, banner, and footer, offering easy access to Home, Add Product, My Cart, and Login.
 - Showcase at least six brands on the home page, each with an image and name, allowing users to explore brand-specific product offerings.